 Tom West expounds Philippians Ch 3.
 He outlines Paul’s appeal, achievements, abandonment, ambition and advice.
 He urges his audience to aspire to be like Paul, whose life’s ambition – after being saved on the Damascus road – was “that I may know Him, and the power of his resurrection” (Message preached 21st Mar 2013)

 Thomas West recounts his struggle to break free from a false conversion, to find true rest in Christ and His finished work.
 It’s not easy to come out and say you’re not saved when you’ve already been baptised and others view you as a Christian.
 But when you’re not resting on Christ, you daren’t rest easy: no point putting a sticking plaster on a crumbling foundation.
-An interesting, instructive and helpful testimony that God has blessed to many.
-(Testimony given…
+An instructive testimony that God has blessed to many.
+(Testimony given Sept 9th 2007)…

 Strictly Necessary Cookies